Develop your research communication skills and share your work with hundreds of people.

-YorkTalks is styled on the highly successful ‘TED’ Talks and highlights some of the University's most innovative and challenging research in a series of accessible 15-minute talks over a single day.
-It is aimed at an academic, but non-specialist, audience.
+YorkTalks is styled on the highly successful TED Talks and highlights some of the University's most innovative and challenging research in a series of accessible 15-minute talks over a single day.
 In conjunction with these talks, three York PhD students from each of the three faculties communicate their research in an exhibition using media such as posters, video and objects.

 There are prizes for the winner of each faculty, plus the overall winner.

-YorkTalks 2018 was attended by more than 700 people.
-YorkTalks 2019 takes place on Wednesday 9 January 2019 in the Ron Cooke Hub.
+YorkTalks 2019 was attended by more than 800 people.
+YorkTalks next takes place on Wednesday 8 January 2020.

-The deadline for applications is Friday 2 November 2018.
+The deadline for applications is 9am on Monday 4 November 2019.

 All proposals will be reviewed by the Dean of the York Graduate Research School and a panel of senior academics from each faculty, and nine finalists will be shortlisted to take part (three from each faculty).

-Finalists are required to attend a review session on Tuesday 20 November 2018 (9.30am-12pm) where they will have the opportunity to discuss their ideas with their peers and receive support from the RETT in developing their public engagement skills.
+Finalists are required to attend a PhD Spotlight Review Session on Tuesday 19 November 2019 where they will have the opportunity to discuss their ideas with their peers and receive support from the RET Team in developing their public engagement skills.

-Finalists will present their showcase piece on Wednesday 9 January 2019 at the all-day YorkTalks event in the Ron Cooke Hub.
+Finalists will present their showcase piece on Wednesday 8 January 2020 at the all-day YorkTalks event.